My Favorite Video Game Stocks To Buy

 Most people are surprised when they learn that the gaming industry is larger than the movie and music industries combined!
 With 180 Bio USD in revenue in 2021, the gaming market smashes the movie and music industry out of the park!

 Is the gaming industry growing?

 The gaming industry is growing faster than the movie and music industries, and the long-term potential is enormous.
-Think AR, VR, metaverse, mobile phone, or next-gen consoles like the Xbox X Series (I currently own and love this one ), or the Playstation 5, the games look simply stunning.
+Think AR, VR, metaverse, mobile phone, or next-gen consoles like the Xbox X Series or the Playstation 5, the games look simply stunning.
 I just got a new 65″ TV, and the games really look impressive.
-This is the TV I just got: 65″ Samsung AU8000 TV, with 4K @ 120Hz.
-Really beautiful design and amazing specs.
+This is the TV I just got: a 65″ Samsung AU8000 TV, with 4K @ 120Hz.
+Stunning design and amazing specs.